SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 ===

-After you have tested the code, you can accept the PR by merging the changes from the command line.
+After you have reviewed the code, accept the PR.
+There are two different ways to do this.
+You can either merge the PR into your master branch locally and then push to the remote, or you can merge the PR into your master branch on the remote repo on GitHub, and then pull the merged master branch locally.

+This is how to merge the PR locally and push to the remote:

 **Owner**: Checkout your master branch again and merge the PR branch into it.
 The `--no-ff` flag ensures that git will create a merge so that it's obvious later on that a pull request was made.